Nursery Lead Teacher

 6. Qualifications and Skills

-– A recognized qualification in Early Childhood Education, in accordance with Vietnam regulations….3 year’s experience
+– A recognized qualification in Early Childhood Education, in accordance with Vietnam regulations with 3 years experience

 – Experience working with infants and toddlers in an ECE setting, with a strong interest in Education project of Reggio-Emilia, R.I.E Respectful Infant Care, knowledge of Te Whāriki: Early Childhood Curriculum of New Zealand is an advantage.